solana-labs/solana/docs/src/proposals/interest-bearing-tokens.md

 To get around this, the Token Program interface has a new `CreateHolding` instruction, which only allocates space and assigns the account to the program.
-Once the space is allocated, the Associated Token Program can transfer the required lamports, and return an error if that number is too large.
+Once the space is allocated, the Associated Token Program transfers the required lamports, and returns an error if that number is too large.
 The process
 becomes:

 * call `CreateHolding` on the token program (allocate and assign)